The benchmark for agents that run the experiment — not just propose it.

 Scientist's protocol given

-The agent is handed the scientist's workflow and is scored on each step as well as the final outcome.
+The agent is handed the scientist's workflow and is observed at each stage as well as on the final outcome.

 Stepwise · Self-produced